Mohamad-HuzaiFA/AI-Powered-Tour-Recommendation-Platform-FYDP-Coding-/README.md

 # AI-Driven Tour Recommendation Platform

 An AI-driven tour recommendation platform built with a Django backend (using PostgreSQL) and a Next.js frontend.
-This project leverages modern best practices including JWT authentication, RESTful APIs, SWR for data fetching, and a scalable architecture.
+This project leverages modern best practices including JWT authentication, RESTful APIs, and a scalable architecture.

 ---